pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 This policy is based on the following beliefs:

-* Developing programs from scratch, or with limited starting code, requires using design principles and logical thinking that are much deeper than what can be optained by copying and modifying an existing implementation.
-Making use of unauthorized sources diminishses the educational value of an assignment.
+* Developing programs from scratch, or with limited starting code, requires using design principles and logical thinking that are much deeper than what can be obtained by copying and modifying an existing implementation.
+Making use of unauthorized sources diminishes the educational value of an assignment.
 * Although teamwork and collaboration are important real-world skills, it is important to first gain the core competencies that enable individuals to serve as effective team members.
 This course is